Navigation auf uzh.ch

 MSc Topics

-Master students interested in writing their Master thesis with the Social and Cultural Geography unit are invited to approach us with their suggestions for topics.
+Master students interested in writing their Master thesis with the Social Geography and Urban Studies unit are invited to approach us with their suggestions for topics.
 Students interested in writing a thesis with our team should familiarize themselves with our research and individual areas of expertise.
-We particularly welcome Master theses on: housing precarity, comparative urbanism, urban climate finance, the urban effects of the Covid pandemic, as well as art and the city.
+We particularly welcome Master theses on: housing precarity, comparative urbanism, urban climate finance, as well as responsibility and the city.
 Please contact us with a suggestion in mind that we can jointly develop into a more concrete master thesis topic.

 Please also read the most recent version of our Guidelines for Master students.